mkejeiri/Events-sourcing/README.md

 - **Routing policies**: where in a system with many queue servers, what server should receive a message or a queue's messages.

-- **Batching policies**: this is where you define if messages should be delivered immediately or should the system wait a bit and then try to deliver many messages at once.
+- **Batching policies**: this is where we define if messages should be delivered immediately or should the system wait a bit and then try to deliver many messages at once.

 - **Queueing criteria**: determines when should a message be considered unqueued, when one queue has it or when it's been forwarded to at least one remote queue or to all queues
-- **notification**: when a publisher may need to know when some or all of the subscribers have received a message.
+- **Notification**: when a publisher may need to know when some or all of the subscribers have received a message.

 ### Uses for Message Queueing

 - **Decoupling**: introducing a layer between processes, message queues create an implicit interface that both processes implement.
 This allows we to extend and modify these processes independently by simply ensuring that they adhere to the same interface requirements.

-- **redundancy**: Sometimes processes fail when processing data.
+- **Redundancy**: Sometimes processes fail when processing data.
 Unless that data is persisted, it's lost forever.
 Queues mitigate this by persisting data until it has been fully processed.
 The put, get, delete paradigm, which many message queues use, requires a process to explicitly indicate that it is finished processing a message before that message is removed from the queue, ensuring that data is kept safe until we are done with it (i.e. message acknowledgements).